tubalmartin/riloadr/README.md

         .no-js img.main-col-images {
             display: none
         }
         /* Recommended styles if you plan to defer the load of some images.
-Recommended specially if "belowfold" defer mode is used. */ img.responsive,
+Recommended specially if "invisible" ("belowfold" until 1.4.0) defer mode is used. */ img.responsive,
         img.main-col-images {
             visibility: hidden; /* To make responsive images not visible until loaded. */